Comparing interpretation methods in mental state decoding analyses with deep learning models: Results

 \subsection{Biological plausibility vs. explanation faithfulness}

-Our findings indicate a gradient between two key characteristics for the interpretation of mental state decoding decisions: interpretation methods that provide highly faithful explanations, by capturing the decision process of the analyzed model well, also provide explanations that are less in line with the results of a standard analysis of the underlying BOLD data, when compared to interpretation methods with less faithfulness.
-To make sense of this, it is important to remember that functional neuroimaging data generally exhibit strong spatial correlations, such that individual mental states are often associated with the activity of large clusters of voxels.
-DL models tasked with identifying these mental states from neuroimaging data will therefore likely view some of this activity as redundant, as the activity of a subset of those voxels suffices to correctly identify the mental states.
-In these situations, any explanation of an interpretation method with perfect faithfulness will therefore not identify all voxels of the input whose activity is associated with the decoded mental state, but solely the subset of voxels whose activity the model used as evidence for its decoding decision.
-Accordingly, interpretation methods with high faithfulness, such as backward decompositions and reference-based attributions, do not necessarily produce explanations that align well with the results of a standard GLM analysis of the BOLD data, as they do not necessarily identify all voxels of the input whose activity is in associated with the decoded mental state.
-In contrast, we found that sensitivity analyses, such as Gradient Analysis and Guided Backpropagation, produce explanations that are less faithful but more in line with the results of a standard GLM analysis of the BOLD data.
-Sensitivity analyses are less concerned with identifying the specific contribution of each input voxel to a decoding decision and instead focus on identifying how sensitively a model's decision responds to (i.e., changes with) the activity of each voxel, thereby identifying a broader set of voxels whose activity the model takes into account when decoding the mental state, resulting in explanations that seem biologically more plausible because they identify a set of voxels that is more similar to that identified by standard statistical analyses that seek to identify voxels whose activity is associated with the mental state.
+Our findings demonstrate a gradient between two key characteristics for the interpretation of mental state decoding decisions: attribution methods that provide highly faithful explanations, by capturing the model's decision process well, also provide explanations that are biologically less plausible, because they do not necessarily identify all voxels whose activity patterns are associated with the mental states, when compared to interpretation methods with less explanation faithfulness.
+To make sense of this finding, it is important to remember that functional neuroimaging data generally exhibit strong spatial correlations, such that individual mental states are often associated with the activity of large clusters of voxels.
+DL models trained to identify these mental states from neuroimaging data will likely view some of this activity as redundant, as the activity of a subset of those voxels suffices to correctly identify the mental states.
+In these situations, any explanation of an attribution method with perfect faithfulness will not identify all voxels of the input whose activity is in fact associated with the decoded mental state, but solely the subset of voxels whose activity the model used as evidence for its decoding decision.
+Accordingly, attribution methods with high explanation faithfulness, such as backward decompositions and reference-based attributions, do not necessarily produce explanations that align well with the results of a standard GLM analysis of the BOLD data.
+By contrast, we found that sensitivity analyses, such as Guided GradCam, Guided Backpropagation, Gradient Analysis, and SmoothGrad, produce explanations that are less faithful but more in line with the results of a standard GLM analysis.
+Sensitivity analyses are less concerned with identifying the specific contribution of each input voxel to a decoding decision and instead focus on identifying how sensitively a model's decision responds to (i.e., changes with) the activity of each voxel.
+With this perspective, sensitivity analyses identify a broader set of voxels whose activity the model takes into account when decoding the mental state, resulting in explanations that seem biologically more plausible because the set of identified voxels is more similar to that of standard analysis approaches for BOLD data, which seek to identify voxels whose activity pattern is associated with the mental state.